-Like a roll-up mortgage, you get a cash lump sum.
-However, unlike the roll-up mortgage, you can repay some or all the interest each month.
-Some products also allow you to repay some of the capital (usually up to 10%).
+Unlike the roll-up mortgage, you can repay some or all the interest each month.
+Some products also allow you to repay some of the capital each year (usually up to 10%).

 The amount you originally borrowed - plus any unpaid interest - is repaid when your home is sold.